ashblue/canvas-prime/README.md

-Please note the below docs are out of date, new ones coming soon!
+Current project listed here is the stable version.
+A much more advanced and robust version is available in the development branch.
+Currently not stable.
+Please note the below docs are out of date, new ones coming when the development branch version is stable.

 Setup Guide
 =============